StackExchange/blackbox/README.md

 ```
 gpg --import keyrings/live/pubring.gpg
-bin/blackbox_update_all_files
+blackbox_update_all_files
 ```

 Push the re-encrypted files:

 ```
+git commit -a
 git push

 or

+hg commit
 hg push
 ```

 ### Step 3: YOU test.

 Make sure you can decrypt a file.
-(NOTE: It is a good idea to keep a dummy file in VCS just for new people to practice on.)
+(Suggestion: Keep a dummy file in VCS just for new people to practice on.)

 First Time Setup
 ===========================